Skip to content Skip to footer

 11. I made a representation, but my concerns have been alleviated by changes to the application.
 Can my representation be withdrawn?

-12. I have been contacted by the applicant’s solicitor, who wants a meeting.
+12. I have been contacted by the Council telling me that applicant’s solicitor, has offered to meet me.
 Do I have to meet them?

 13. I have made a representation within the consultation period, but I want to submit some more evidence.
 Can I do this?